realethantran/ethanRepo/_posts/2023-12-13-HashmapsHashsetsCollections_IPYNB_2_.md

 - The @OnDelete(action = OnDeleteAction.CASCADE) annotation indicates cascade operations, such as deleting all child entities (i.e. notes) when the parent entity (person) is deleted
 - This relationship pattern efficiently organizes data, especially in scenarios where one entity (i.e. person or tv show) is associated with multiple dependent entities (notes or genres)
 - The @JsonIgnore annotation often used in many-to-one relationships helps optimize data queries by preventing unnecessary data loading.

-### Ideas for 1.0/1.0

-- Incorporating both a "many-to-many" relationship and a JSONB column with information would be great.
-- Implementing JPA repository methods (think CRUD methods, custom queries, etc.) would show interest in modifying SQL database data.
-- Take extra notes on this lesson that show deeper research into Collections and SQL.